sibirbil/RuleDiscovery/README.md

 adjust these coefficients to divert the training process and obtain a set of rules that are more appealing for their needs.

+This [notebook](RuleDiscovery.ipynb) illustrates how to use RUX and RUG.

 ## Installation

  1. Install [Anaconda Distribution](https://www.anaconda.com/products/individual).